GreenHexagon/type/README.md

 ### Typing.ttype([word:string], <rgb:list>, <delay:float>, <instant:boolean>, <newline:boolean>)

 *word: What will be passed in to "type" to the terminal*
 *rgb: The color of the text. [r value, g value, b value].
 Defaults to black [0,0,0]*
 *delay: the delay between each character in seconds.*
 *instant: an alternative to delay=0.
-The full string will be passed in all at once.
+The full string will be passed in all at once, if set to true.
 Defaults to false*
 *newline: whether or not a new line is created after the typing is done.
 Defaults to true.*

 ```py